Fix Sage Balance Sheet Account Suspense Error

 A temporary suspense entry does not always have to be a major issue.

-However, you should investigate immediately if the balance continues growing, entries remain unresolved for months, reports stop matching, VAT figures appear inaccurate, or financial statements become unreliable.
+However, you should investigate immediately if the balance continues growing, entries remain unresolved for months, reports stop matching, VAT figures appear inaccurate, or Sage balance sheet doesn’t balance across multiple reporting periods.

 You should not ignore suspense balances.
 It can eventually lead you to reporting errors, reconciliation problems, and compliance risks.